 - the minimum DUI penalty authorized by law,

-- an enhanced penalty if there are aggravating factors (discussed below in Section 1.3.
-Sample arraignment offers), or
+- an enhanced penalty if there are aggravating factors, or

-- one or two moving violations (mere infractions) such as speeding or unsafe lane changes (Vehicle Code 22107).
+- one or two moving violations (mere infractions) such as speeding or unsafe lane changes under Vehicle Code 22107 VC.

-But as top Van Nuys DUI defense attorney Darrell York2 explains, “When the prosecutor doesn’t offer a reduced charge…or even sometimes when he/she does…it may not be in your best interest to “plead out” at this stage in the proceedings.
-Your attorney will not have had a proper opportunity to investigate the case prior to the arraignment.”
+Note that when the prosecutor does not offer a reduced charge – or even sometimes when they do – it may not be in your best interest to “plead out” at this stage in the proceedings.
+Your attorney will not have had a proper opportunity to investigate the case prior to the arraignment.

 The arraignment is really the first opportunity for the defense attorney to receive the police report and blood or breath BAC analysis reports.
 The prosecutor usually provides these to the defense at the first court date.

-This means that…at the time of your arraignment…your attorney probably hasn’t yet had a proper chance to evaluate the case to know whether you should “take the deal” or plead “not guilty” and set the case for pretrial.
+This means that at the time of your arraignment, your attorney probably has not yet had a proper chance to evaluate the case to know whether you should “take the deal” or plead “not guilty” and set the case for pretrial.

-Generally speaking, unless the offer is “too good to pass up”…perhaps because on information you provided to your Van Nuys DUI defense attorney, but of which the prosecutor is still unaware…your attorney will likely advise you to advance the case to pretrial or request a continuance of the arraignment.
+Generally speaking, unless the offer is “too good to pass up,” your attorney will likely advise you to advance the case to pretrial or request a continuance of the arraignment.

 - it keeps the prosecutor’s offer on the table, and